tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Thurible of Smiting

+Melee Weapon

+1/Battle

+This heavy spiked sphere on a chain doubles as an incense burner.
+When you miss an enemy with an attack, that enemy takes ongoing damage equal to your level.

+**Quirk:** Follows obscure strictures of their faith.

+---

+#### Tides

+Any Bow

+_Recharge 6+:_ When you miss all targets with an attack made with this weapon, your crit range expands by 1 until the end of the battle.

+**Quirk:** Pessimist.

+---

 #### Tomb-Spike

 Melee Weapon

-Attacks with this weapon deal 2d8 extra holy damage(champion: 3d10; epic: 4d12) on a hit against undead andenemies that deal negative energy damage.
+Attacks with this weapon deal 2d8 extra radiant damage(champion: 3d10; epic: 4d12) on a hit against undead andenemies that deal negative energy damage.

 **Quirk:** Veneratesancestors, maybe a little too much.

+---

+#### Unsleeping Sword

+Blade

+1/Day

+When you are unable to attack, this weapon fights on.
+Until the end of the battle, you can still make melee basic attacks during your turn while you are helpless or unconscious.

+**Quirk:** Eager to start fights.

 ---